No words needed!

 We took a cross country route now through forests to join the motorway towards Salzburg, enjoying the magnificent scenery, with snow on the mountains.

-This time we were lucky - there was nobody about, and the afternoon had become pleasantly warm.
+This time we were lucky – there was nobody about, and the afternoon had become pleasantly warm.
 We found the 'Heimat' Museum, which had much about the chapel and the carol, but also about local history things.
-We discovered that the church had been destroyed by floods many years ago.
+We discovered that the church had been destroyed by the river many years ago.
 We were by a meander on the Salzach River, which regularly flooded.
 There is a little memorial chapel where it stood.
-We could listen to 'Silent Night' sung in three different languages - English, German and Chinese.
+We could listen to 'Silent Night' sung in three different languages – English, German and Chinese.
 I much preferred the Chinese version, sung by schoolchildren in Hong Kong.
-There was a lot on Mohl and Gruber, the writers of the words and music.
-Surprisingly, nothing was written in any language but German - very different from things in Romania and Bulgaria.
+There was a lot on Gruber and Mohl, the writers of the words and music.
+Surprisingly, nothing was written in any language but German – very different from things in Romania and Bulgaria.

 In another room, there was information about the salt trade on the river, and on the famous 'son' of the town – Nobel prize winning philosopher Leopold Kohr, born in 1909.
 He sounded a really interesting person, who apparently had created the 'small is beautiful' idea, and supported small businesses.

 Outside, men were laying turf and planting flowerbeds, and the whole area was really attractive.
 We walked up to the riverbank, where we had a good view across to the neighbouring German town of Laufen.

 After looking into the little chapel, we walked back to the van in the warm autumn sun, leaving at 3.45.